harel-coffee/Concept-Recognition-as-Translation-auto/README.md

 5. concept_system_output: The final full system output by MODEL (CRF, LSTM, LSTM_CRF, CHAR_EMBEDDINGS, LSTEM_ELMO, and BIOBERT) and then by ontology with and without extensions.
 The summary results files are also included: Full_results_all_models.xlsx and Full_results_all_models_EXT.xlsx, as well as results for each span detection model type.

 ### CRAFT-3.1.3
 Version 3 of the CRAFT corpus that was used for the 2019 CRAFT Shared Task.
+The OBO files are gzipped so that we can use them for additional concepts for concept normalization training.
 More details can be found here: https://github.com/UCDenver-ccp/CRAFT/releases/tag/v3.1.3.
 We use the concept-annotation folder for all annotations.

 ### craft-st-2019
 All of the files from the CRAFT Shared Task held out set of 30 documents for gold standard evaluation.
 The final evaluation utilizes these documents.
 To run the formal final evaluation: